AliBaghizadeh/Quantitative-Finance/README.md

 # Quantitative_Finance

-This is a personal project, my journey towards Quantitative Finance, and I have been fascinated by models and coding in this exciting field of quantitative analysis.
-My approach is taking courses or reading parts of some books, and trying to produce some of the models in Python.
+This repository documents my journey into the world of Quantitative Finance, driven by a fascination with models and coding in this exciting field of quantitative analysis.
+My approach involves taking relevant courses, reading key literature, and implementing some of the models in Python.

+Courses
-The courses I liked and I will try to implement their approaches in this project are as follows:
+The courses that have significantly influenced my work in this project include:

-1- Introduction to Portfolio Construction and Analysis with Python (EDHEC Business School) by Vijay Vaidyanathan and Martellini. <br>
+Introduction to Portfolio Construction and Analysis with Python (EDHEC Business School) by Vijay Vaidyanathan and Martellini.
-2- Mathematical Methods for Quantitative Finance (MITx 15.455x) by Paul F. Mende <br>
+Mathematical Methods for Quantitative Finance (MITx 15.455x) by Paul F. Mende.
-3- Applied Time Series Analysis in Python (Udemy) y Marco Peixeiro <br>
+Applied Time Series Analysis in Python (Udemy) by Marco Peixeiro.

 ### Hardware and Software